UPDATED: 12/02/2020 with new photos! Click the link to scroll to the bottom.

 Once my curly hairstyle had its shape back, she moderately applied curly hair highlights.
 Her recommendation was minimal highlighting for a natural look.

 Cathy painted on my highlights using a pintura highlighting technique.
 Pintura is when color is painted on textured hair without foils.
-Pintura highlights add dimension to curls.
-It is an easy to maintain, universally flattering look.
+These highlights add dimension to curls.
+As a result, it is an easy to maintain, universally flattering look.

 Curly Hair Products: Clean, Plant-Based Ingredients

-Here are the products my curly hair stylist used to wash and style my 2c hair.
+Here are the products my curly hair stylist used to wash and style my 2c 3a hair.

 Innersense Organic Beauty